IsraelCohen54/Data-Science-with-ML-algorithms-final-project/README.md

 # Data - University ranks from kaggle
 The project do EDA (Exploratory data analysis) and use many algorithms trying to predict university rank from other features in the data.

+The project was done together with Avishay Vizel and Kfir Inbal (students)

 <!--
 a self reminder:
 begginer tips: